garu/scala-for-perl5-programmers/README.md

 ### Subroutin... erm... functions!

-Instead of "sub", you'll use "**def**" to create functions if Scala:
+Instead of "sub", you'll use "*def*" to create functions in Scala:

 ```scala
 def myCoolFunction {